code-423n4/2023-05-party/README.md

 ## Known Risks

 There are some potential risks with this feature that are known possibilities.
-These are not considered vulnerabilities as described below:
+These are not considered vulnerabilities and are described below:

-1) Ragequitting too many tokens at once might run out of gas and fail.
+1. Ragequitting too many tokens at once might run out of gas and fail.
 The end user can only ragequit a limited number of tokens.
-2) If a user intentionally or accidentally excludes a token in their ragequit, they forfeit that token and will not be able to claim it.
+2. If a user intentionally or accidentally excludes a token in their ragequit, they forfeit that token and will not be able to claim it.
+3. After a user rage quits, the votes delegated to them will not be undone.
+Those who delegated to them will need to redelegate their votes.

 ## Documentation